This-Is-Prince/astrokit/packages/core/README.md

 - Each plugin can support one or multiple chains
 - Plugins provide methods and actions
 - Plugins can be combined to create rich experiences
+- Plugins follow a standard interface defined in `PluginBase`

 ### Actions